Tickets for Sagrada Familia: Fast Track

 - No audio guide is available for children

-- Free (and paid) smartphone-based guides can be found on Apple and Google app stores
+- Free (and paid) smartphone-based guides can be found on Apple's App Store and Google's Play Store

 - Entry into the Basilica de la Sagrada Familia